amaheshwari25/amaheshwari25.github.io/_pages/research.md

       <span class="project-title">3.
 Oblivious SSSP in the External-Memory Setting.</span>
     </div>
     <div class="details" style="display: none;">
-      <p> Our work focuses on <i>oblivious algorithms</i>, which are a class of privacy-preserving algorithms whose memory access patterns must leak no information about secret input data.
-Real-world deployments of oblivious algorithms (e.g. those by Meta and Signal) usually follow an external-memory model, where the I/O cost of block transfers between external memory (i.e. some untrusted memory) and cache (i.e. a hardware enclave) becomes significant for performance.
+      <p> <i>Oblivious algorithms</i> are a class of privacy-preserving algorithms whose memory access patterns must leak no information about secret input data.
+Most real-world deployments of oblivious algorithms naturally follow an external-memory model, where the I/O cost of block transfers between external memory (i.e. some untrusted memory) and cache (i.e. a hardware enclave) becomes significant for performance.
 However, few algorithms that are both oblivious and external-memory-friendly are known.</p>
       <p>We present an oblivious SSSP algorithm with I/O and work bounds nearly matching the non-private baseline.
 This is the first oblivious SSSP algorithm to achieve any non-trivial I/O cost.
 To bypass the polylog overhead incurred by generic oblivious RAM solutions, we designed a new oblivious graph-regularization primitive (to hide adjacency information) and strengthened existing oblivious priority queues.
 Our algorithm carefully intertwines these building blocks to achieve privacy---at, remarkably, almost no performance overhead!</p>
       <p>I worked on this project with Prof. Elaine Shi at CMU.</p>
     </div>